kerryjiang/SuperSocket.Document/245-Run-Behind-Proxy-LoadBalancer.md

 > __Keywords__: Proxy, Load Balancer

-It is very common to run SuperSocket behind proxy or load balancer for the concerns about security and availability.
-In this scenario, the client of SuperSocket will be proxy, load balancer, or other front end service.
-That would be difficult for SuperSocket application to know where the connections really come from.
-Well, SuperSocket provides the ability to allow you to get real remote endpoints of the connections.
+Running SuperSocket behind a proxy or load balancer is common for security and availability reasons.
+In this setup, the client of SuperSocket is typically the proxy, load balancer, or another front-end service, making it challenging for the SuperSocket application to identify the true origin of connections.
+However, SuperSocket offers the capability to retrieve the real remote endpoints of these connections.

 ## Enable Proxy Protocol V1/V2